 How much will I be able to customize my curriculum through electives?

 Our wide selection of electives allows you to customize your curriculum.
-Please note: EMBA students take a total of 11 electives, primarily in their second year.
+Please note: EMBA students take a total of 12 electives, primarily in their second year.
 Elective offerings are scheduled with the academic divisions.
 Typically, you are offered a selection of 30 electives over three terms.
 If your schedule and course capacity permits, you may also take electives from the Full-Time MBA Program or a maximum of two courses from Columbia’s other professional schools (Law, International and Public Affairs, Journalism, Medicine, Public Health, etc.).
 Electives are undertaken after you have completed all core courses.
-More detailed information about the elective offerings of EMBA-Global Americas and Europe and EMBA-Global Asia can be found on their respective sites.
+More detailed information about the elective offerings of EMBA-Global can be found on the program website.

 What career management services are available?